 Career Technical Education

-- Encouraged information-sharing and the leveraging of resources whenever possible
+Encourages information-sharing and the leveraging of resources whenever possible.

-- Determined the necessary skills, student recruitment needs, and overall costs of establishing new programs
+Determines the necessary skills, student recruitment needs, and overall costs of establishing new programs.

 - Chris Fria

 - Maria Munoz

 - Debbie Perret

 - Leigh Allen